 - 1 Does dyslexia only occur in people who speak English?
 No. Dyslexia occurs in people from all cultures and backgrounds. - 2 My child is in preschool, is it possible for him to have dyslexia?
 Under Arizona's definition of dyslexia, a child with dyslexia has difficulty with reading and spelling.
 While most preschool children are not reading and spelling, difficulties with phonological awareness and language development may be warning signs for characteristics of dyslexia. - 3 Does failing a reading screening mean my child has dyslexia?
 No. There are many factors involved in poor student performance on a reading screening. - 4 What if I have a diagnosis of dyslexia from a professional outside of a school setting?
 What does the school do with this information when I reach out for in-school support?

-If you as a parent request an evaluation from the school because you suspect your child of having a specific learning disability in reading, a professional diagnosis from outside of the school setting becomes part of the review of existing data. - 5 How does dyslexia relate to special education?
-Not every child with dyslexia will qualify for special education services; for example, if your child can access and make progress in the general education system without specially designed instruction, your child may not qualify for special education. - 6 What are the areas of a Specific Learning Disability?
+If you as a parent request an evaluation from the school because you suspect your child of having a specific learning disability in reading, a professional diagnosis from outside of the school setting becomes part of the review of existing data.

+Does a student who has dyslexia automatically require special education services?